dpastorgalan/personal_web/content/publication/2024-Zhu-GRL/index.md

 ---
-title: 'The Beginning of a Wilson Cycle in an Accretionary Orogen: The Mongol–Okhotsk Ocean Opened Assisted by a Devonian Mantle Plume'
+title: The Beginning of a Wilson Cycle in an Accretionary Orogen':' The Mongol–Okhotsk Ocean Opened Assisted by a Devonian Mantle Plume

 authors:
 - Mingshuai Zhu